 Furthermore, Baltimore blitzed a lot last year.
 In this article by Football Outsiders’ Derrik Klassen, Klassen writes, “Per Pro Football Reference, the Ravens blitz on 54.4% of their plays.
 The next-closest team is the Tampa Bay Buccaneers at 44.3%” (Klassen).
 While this article was written before Week 17, and thus, the stats changed, it’s clear Baltimore loved pressuring the quarterback.
 LSU brought Queen on blitzes in 2019 to use his speed, and the Ravens can do the same thing this year.
 The reason I have Queen winning this award is that his situation allows for him to make the most plays.

 Similar to how Clyde Edwards-Helaire’s situation makes his rushing contribution a real threat, all the talent around Queen should allow him to run down plays, create havoc in the backfield with blitzes, read the eyes of quarterbacks, make plays in coverage, and match opposing weapons 1-on-1, ingredients to DeMario Davis’ All-Pro season in 2019.
-Queen is an amazing player, but being surrounded by so many other amazing players elevates his play (which was already awesome), and that’s why he’s my pick for Defensive Rookie of the Year.
+Queen is an amazing player, but being surrounded by so many other amazing players elevates his play, and that’s why he’s my pick for Defensive Rookie of the Year.

 AP Comeback Player of the Year

 Big Ben is back in the black and yellow with a championship-level squad behind him.
 I am a big believer in the Steelers this season.
 They have the most complete defense in the league, their pass-rush is filthy, they have great depth at wide receiver, and their franchise quarterback is looking happy, fit, and healthy both mentally and physically.